2018-2019 PRIVATE MUSIC LESSON FACULTY

 Juan Mesa – Piano Instructor

-Juan A. Mesa began his early musical training in his native city of Puerto Montt in Chile.
-He studied piano and guitar, later joining the Valdivia Conservatory as a piano student of Ximena Cabello.
-Juan immigrated to the US in 2001, and obtained the Bachelor of Music degree in organ performance and composition from Western Connecticut State University in 2005.
-He later completed his Master of Music degree in organ performance and early music at Indiana University.
-Juan has performed solo recitals across the US and Canada, as well as in Chile and Argentina, and has collaborated with many groups, including the Indiana-based Exordium Baroque Ensemble, MYRIAM ensemble of Boston, and the award-winning University of Notre Dame’s Children’s Choirs.
-Juan is currently a Ph.D. candidate in the Music Theory department at Indiana University, and for 6 years he led the multigenerational music program at St. Mary's church in Holliston, MA.
-He now lives in Hudson, MA with his wife Michela and their dog Barbudo, and in his free time he enjoys hiking, traveling, and surfing the New England skies onboard his favorite airplane, the Piper PA-28.
+Juan A. Mesa began his early musical training in his native city of Puerto Montt in Chile, and completed a diploma in piano performance from Universidad Austral's Conservatory as a student of the renowned Ximena Cabello.
+He emigrated to the US in 2001, obtaining a Bachelor of Music degree in organ performance and composition from Western Connecticut State University and Master of Music degree in organ performance and early music at Indiana University.
+Juan has performed solo recitals across the US, Canada, Chile, and Argentina, and has collaborated with the Indiana-based Exordium Baroque Ensemble, the Crescendo Period Orchestra in western Connecticut, the Choirs of Trinity Episcopal Church in Indianapolis, MYRIAM ensemble of Boston, and the University of Notre Dame’s Children’s Choir, among others.
+Juan was a first-place winner of the New England RCYO competition in 2003, and was most recently a semi-finalist in the 2018 American Guild of Organists National Competition in Organ Improvisation.
+He is currently a Ph.D. candidate in the Music Theory department at Indiana University, and for 6 years he led the multi-generational music program at St. Mary's church in Holliston, MA.
+He is currently Director of Music at Roslindale Congregational Church in Boston, and organist for The College Church SDA in Lancaster, MA.

 Julie Signa – Trumpet Instructor